Should We Watch for Further Upside in GBP/JPY Following Improved Industrial Production?

 - Canada: International Securities Trading Volume

-European currencies rose as the pound strengthened against the yen following the release of UK January industrial production data on the 14th, which showed a year-on-year decline of 1.5%, an improvement from the previous month’s 1.9% decline.GBP/JPY rose from 191.167 to 192.748.
-On the hourly chart, the price has moved from below the 20-period moving average (MA) to above it.
+European currencies rose as the British pound strengthened against the yen following the release on the 14th of UK industrial production data for January, which showed a year-over-year decline of 1.5%, an improvement from the previous month’s 1.9% decline.GBP/JPY rose from 191.167 to 192.748.
+On the hourly chart, the price moved from below the 20-period moving average (MA) to above it.
 On the 4-hour chart, the upward trend along the 20-period MA continues, and on the daily chart, the price is currently attempting to break above the 200-period exponential moving average (EMA), which had been acting as an upper resistance level.